cyber-shuttle/NetFormer/README.md

 ## Fit NetFormer to Data

-### Nonlinear and Nonstationary System Simulation
+### Nonlinear and Nonstationary Systems Simulation
 Data generation, model fitting, and results visualization are all in `toy_systems/toy_systems.ipynb`.

 ### Spike-Timing-Dependent Plasticity (STDP) Simulation
-Run `STDP/run_netformer_STDP.py` for data generation and model fitting.
-Results visualization is in `STDP/STDP_plots.ipynb`.
+Run `STDP/run_netformer_STDP.py` for data generation and NetFormer model fitting.
+Visualization of NetFormer results is in `STDP/STDP_plots.ipynb` (result files were not uploaded due to file size limit).

+### Task-driven Population Activity Simulation
+RNN models are trained on three NeuroGym tasks (example code for training RNNs is in `taskRNN/example_data_gen.ipynb`).
+Task-trained RNN models and activity are in `taskRNN_data/`.
+Run `taskRNN/run_netformer_taskrnn.py` for fitting NetFormer.
+Visualization of NetFormer results is in `taskRNN/taskrnn_netformer_{task}.ipynb` (result files were not uploaded due to file size limit).

 ### Connectivity-Constrained Simulation